Aachen Town Hall: City hall fire, 1883

 Starting from a fire in the Johann Peter Joseph Monheim Drug and Material Warehouse at 26 Antonius Street (Antoniusstraße), flames first spread when cinder from the roof landed on the Granus Tower and set it ablaze.
 Within four hours the roof and both towers of the City Hall were aflame, as were a large number of surrounding houses on the south side of the Market.
 Within City Hall, the Coronation Hall with its frescoes by Alfred Rethel, as well as the building's first floor, was spared.
 In the time immediately following the fire, its roof and towers were kept erect through makeshift structures of support.

 On 1 November 1884, the city of Aachen started a contest among German architects for the purpose of rebuilding the City Hall.
 Out the 13 submitted draft designs, the first prize went to Aachen architect Georg Frentzen, who in 1891 was commissioned to rebuild the building and its towers.
 The restoration of the inner rooms was performed under the leadership of Joseph Laurent.
-In 1895, the sculptures depicting the Knight Gerhard Chorus and Johann von Punt (Aaachen's mayor from 1372 to 1385) were reinstalled in the bay windows on the back side of City Hall while the eight shields depicting the coat of arms of medieval nobility (Margarten, Berensberg, Roide, Hasselholz, Surse, Wilde, Joh Chorus, and Zevel) were remade in the spandrels.
+In 1895, the sculptures depicting the Knight Gerhard Chorus and Johann von Punt (Aachen's mayor from 1372 to 1385) were reinstalled in the bay windows on the back side of City Hall while the eight shields depicting the coat of arms of medieval nobility (Margarten, Berensberg, Roide, Hasselholz, Surse, Wilde, Joh Chorus, and Zevel) were remade in the spandrels.
 The work was accomplished by Karl Krauß.
 The restoration took 18 years to complete (finished in 1902) after the unveiling of the Rathaus took place with the presence of Kaiser Wilhelm II, Emperor of Germany, on 19 June 1902.